dayton-outar/shillings/docs/INVESTORS.md

 Technical analysis is commonly used by traders and short-term investors who seek to profit from short- to medium-term price movements.
 It is a popular approach in active trading and is often used in conjunction with other forms of analysis, such as fundamental analysis and quantitative analysis, to make more informed investment decisions.

-## Quantitative Analysis
+### Quantitative Analysis

-Yes, apart from technical analysis and fundamental analysis, there is another category of analysis known as "quantitative analysis."
 Quantitative analysis involves using mathematical and statistical techniques to analyze financial and market data.
 It focuses on identifying patterns, relationships, and trends in the data to make informed investment decisions.
 Quantitative analysis is often used in conjunction with other forms of analysis and is particularly prevalent in algorithmic trading and quantitative investing.
+Qunatiative analysis is a subset of technical analysis.

 Key aspects of quantitative analysis include: